Need Help? Give us a call.

 That being said, whatever niche you want to carve out on Airbnb—whether it’s a single room that shares your bathroom, a private wing with its own entrance, or your entire home while you take off for the weekend—you likely still need to invest something in your space.

-Naomi Slipp has experience running two different Airbnbs: a family cottage in Cape Cod, Mass., that had previously been outfitted as a rental space; and a separate wing in a home she bought in Montgomery, Ala.
+Naomi Slipp has experience running two different Airbnbs: a family cottage in Cape Cod, Massachusetts, that had previously been outfitted as a rental space, and a separate wing in a home she bought in Montgomery, Alabama.

 “Our summer property has always in part supported itself through rental.
 But becoming an Airbnb host was the perfect way to find new renters and advertise to a larger audience and community,” says Slipp.
 “We listed that place in summer 2013, and at the time I lived an hour away from the property, which made it really easy to co-manage with other members of the family.”